My favorite books are short ones.

 A Handful of Dust by Evelyn Waugh is another brilliant little book from the interwar period.
 It traces the fall of the British aristocracy in just 264 pages.

-Yet, contemporary books seem to sprawl unfettered, as if editors have just given up on their duties.
+Yet, most contemporary books sprawl unfettered, as if editors have just given up on their duties.
 Authors ramble, they discourse, narratives go off into tangents and down weird little cul-de-sacs.

 For example, Swamplandia! by Karen Russell.
 It clocks in at a wearying 416 pages.